Social Media FAQ

 Where do I start?

 Start with one platform and go from there.
-Most people start with Facebook, which has almost 2 billion active monthly users all over the world.
+Most people start with Facebook, which has over 2 billion active monthly users worldwide.
 Simply create an account and follow Facebook's instructions to get started.
 Pay close attention to the privacy settings and make sure you set them to a level that you're comfortable with.
 Browse other people's profiles to see what kind of information they post and comment on posts that you like.
 Once you're familiar with Facebook, you might want to consider other social-media platforms like Instagram, YouTube, LinkedIn, Snapchat, Twitter or Flickr.

 How do I handle multiple accounts?

-If you're overwhelmed by keeping up with multiple social-media accounts, try setting up a schedule to monitor your profiles on a regular basis, or use a social media dashboard like Hootsuite to organize and optimize usage and level of engagement.
+If you're overwhelmed by keeping up with multiple social media accounts, scheduling services can help you schedule and monitor your profiles on a regular basis, or use a social media dashboard like Hootsuite to organize and optimize usage and level of engagement.
 If you don't want to set up a dashboard, you can follow the general rule of checking your profiles in the morning, afternoon and evening.
 Any schedule will depend on your needs and how engaged you want to be.
 Power users track notifications via phone notifications so that they can respond immediately, whereas casual users might check their profiles once a day or once every few days.

 Should I post all my news at the same time?